The Safe Streets Act

 Here are five things you can do:

-- Write to your legislators now, urging them to support a H.R.
-2468.
+- Write to your legislators now, urging them to support a the Safe Streets Act.

 - Call your Member’s DC office and ask to speak to the staffer working on transportation.
 Check out our suggested call script.

 - Are you involved with an organization?
-Have them sign-on to our letter asking other Members of Congress to support the Safe Streets Act of 2013.
+Have them sign-on to our letter asking other Members of Congress to support the Safe Streets Act.

 Check out our resources section for talking points, sample letters, and more information.